 7. Add 1 tbsp of ghee to the syrup.

-8. Begin to boil the syrup on a low flame till it reaches a soft ball consistency.
+8. Begin to boil the syrup on a low flame till it will reach soft ball consistency.

 To check this, keep a small bowl filled with water, once the syrup thickens, drop 1/4 tsp of syrup in the water, with in half a min, you can roll it to a soft ball.
 This is the right consistency for better shelf life.